RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 # Getting started with Micro Focus Enterprise Developer for Visual Studio 2022

 ## Overview
 This set of tutorials guides you through the use of Micro Focus Enterprise Developer for Visual Studio 2022.
 They provide a basic understanding of how the product operates.

-They'll walk you through:
+These tutorials are designed for developers who have experience with developing COBOL on the mainframe but do not necessarily have a working knowledge of the Visual Studio Integrated Development Environment (IDE).
+The tutorials provide a basic understanding of the features offered in Enterprise Developer for Visual Studio 2022 to develop and maintain both simple COBOL and mainframe subsystem applications.

+Other tutorials, which are designed for Administrators, are available.

 - [Starting the Visual Studio Integrated Development Environment](#starting-the-visual-studio-integrated-development-environment)
 - [Adding files to your Visual Studio project](#adding-files-to-your-visual-studio-project)
 - [File, Project and IDE properties and settings](#file-project-and-ide-properties-and-settings)